If you were seriously injured in a slip and fall accident in Philadelphia, Munley Law Personal Injury Attorneys is here to help.

 - complete an accident report, and

-Any potential dangers discovered have to be dealt with as soon as possible.
-If the property owner does not do any of these things, then he could be found negligent and liable for your injuries.
+Any potential dangers discovered have to be remedied as soon as possible.
+If the owner does not do any of these things, then he could be found negligent and liable for your injuries.

-Q: How much is a slip and fall claim worth?
+Q: How Much is a Slip and Fall Claim Worth?

 - Expenses for medical care